PFML frequently asked questions for employers

 What is the 7-day waiting period or week?

-When an employee begins their paid leave, in most cases there is a waiting period of seven (7) calendar days before payments begin.
-They will not receive any PFML benefit payments during this waiting period.
+The employee will not receive any PFML benefit payments during this waiting period.
 Also, these 7 days will count against their total available leave for the benefit year.
-If they have been approved for intermittent leave, the waiting period will be 7 consecutive calendar days after their leave begins, whether they take leave on those days or not.
+If they have been approved for intermittent leave, the waiting period will be 7 consecutive calendar days from the first reported day of leave.

-Topping off allows employees on PFML to supplement their weekly PFML benefit with their accrued PTO.
-The combined weekly sum of PFML benefits and employer provided paid leave benefits cannot exceed your Individual Average Weekly Wage (IAWW).
-Example: An employee’s IAWW = $2,000 and they have an approved PFML application that pays $1,100 per week.
+Topping off refers to the practice of employees using accrued vacation pay, sick pay, or other paid leave provided under an employer policy (collectively, “Paid Time Off” or “PTO”) while on PFML.
+Topping off allows employees taking PFML to supplement their weekly PFML benefit with their accrued PTO, up to the employee’s Individual Average Weekly Wage (IAWW).
+Example: An employee’s IAWW is $2,000 and they have an approved PFML application that pays $1,100 per week.
 The employee may top off that amount with PTO up to $900 per week, if available.

 How do I calculate what the top off amount would be for each employee?